sgillespie/lambda-calculus/README.md

 [test/Language/Lambda/Examples](test/Language/Lambda/Examples)

 # Implementation
-A simple implementation of lambda calculus is included.
+A simple implementation of the untyped lambda calculus is included.
 It is written in Haskell and is implemented to be as easy to follow, at the possible expense of performance.

 ## Building
 In order to build, you will need

- * GHC
+ * GHC >= 8
- * cabal-install
  * stack

 Build: